xiaoshan1994/xiaoshan1994.github.io/content/english/post/research_rp_0602.md

 ## Working packages

-WP1：Assessing spatially explicit **production-based** footprints of food and energy systems.
+WP1：Assessing spatially explicit **production-based footprints** (land use actually) of food and energy systems.
 * A set of globally consistent geographical information databases.
 * Food system: 5-arc-minutes biomass maps: crop, animal and forestry databases (e.g. cropland for fodder, human consumption and biofuels).
 * Energy system: mining for fossil fuels and renewables, refinement and varying resolutions for the energy system.

 > Refining: A petroleum refinery is a processing plant that converts crude oil into a mix of different finished petroleum products.<br>
 > Energy transmission is the most basic function of global energy interconnection.
 Electric energy transmission is an important mode of energy transport, with the flow of electricity generated from coal as well as hydro, nuclear, wind, and solar energy all transmitted through power grids. <br>